frosteave/Exercise-03b-Tweening-And-Screen-Shake/README.md

 ## To play

-Move the paddle using the W and A. Help the ball break all the bricks before you run out of lives.
+Move the paddle using the W and A, use the spacebar to shoot the ball.
+Help the ball break all the bricks before you run out of lives.

 ## Implementation